Executive Condo Review - Is It A Good Investment Property?

 There are no executive condos in Singapore’s central region due to the significantly higher land cost.

-Firstly, let's look at how executive condos have performed versus private condos island-wide.
-For a fairer comparison, freehold private condos have been omitted from the chart as all ECs are sold with 99-year leases.
+For a more accurate comparison, freehold private condos have been omitted from the chart as all ECs are sold with 99-year leases.

 Price Analysis of ECs Versus Private Condos in the East, West And North

-Next, we will compare the average price performances of executive condos against private condos in District 18 (East), District 22 (West) and District 27 (North) to provide a wider geographical analysis.
+Next, we will compare the average price (psf) performances of executive condos against private condos in District 18 (East), District 22 (West), and District 27 (North) to provide a broader geographical analysis.

-Eastvale EC vs Eastpoint Green Private Condo (District 18)
+Eastvale EC versus Eastpoint Green (District 18, East)

-Lilydale EC vs Yishun Emerald Private Condo (District 27)
+Lilydale EC versus Yishun Emerald (District 27, North)

-Analysing the above charts, executive condos showed they can be good investment properties.
+The charts presented above show that executive condos can be a good investment option.
 In fact, with the family grants received, EC owners stand to make even higher profits.

 Executive Condominiums' Ownership Criteria Have Negligible Impact